onap/sdc/integration-tests/playwright-tests/README.md

   Deliberately *not* the page's `$http`: an in-page POST adds a pending request that the settle predicate then blocks on, which is what made the earlier specs racy.
 It also survives CR 3, since there is no AngularJS injector left to reach.

+  `createVf()` / `createService()` **poll until the new asset reads back** before returning.
+  JanusGraph/Cassandra gives no read-after-write guarantee across the BE's transactions, so a `201` is sometimes followed within the same second by `404`/`SVC4063` on the very `uniqueId` it just returned (observed on the 2026-08-14 run: `GET .../catalog/resources/<id>/filteredDataByParams`).
+  The UI then bounces to the dashboard behind an error modal and the spec fails on a missing sidebar — which reads as a UI regression and is not one. `retries: 1` made it worse, not better: the retry passed, so the run reported all-green and the flake showed up only in the HTML report, never in the JUnit XML the gate votes on.
+If a red run looks like "the workspace did not render", check the network log for a 404 on the asset before suspecting the UI.

+  The gate has since fired for real (CI run 31798342250): one VF stayed 404 for the whole 30 s budget while the retry's freshly created asset read back immediately.
+So the message means *this write did not land*, not *the BE is slow* — a new asset is the way out, which is what `retries: 1` now buys, and the run stays green with a visible `1 flaky` instead of a mystery failure.

 ### Selectors are contracts, not conveniences